JLLeitschuh/security-research/bulk-pr-generation/temporary-file-local-information-disclosure/pr_message.md

 # Security Vulnerability Fix

-This pull request fixes a Temporary File Information Disclosure Vulnerability, which existed in this project.
+This pull request fixes a Temporary File Information Disclosure Vulnerability, which may exist in this project.

+Even if you deem, as the maintainer of this project, this is not necessarily fixing a security vulnerability, it is still, most likely, a valid security hardening.

 ## Preamble